 All students accepted into the Seven-Year Program must enroll in the Honors Program at Montclair State.
 Each selected student is assured of a place in the medical school once he or she has successfully completed the requirements of the program at Montclair State.
 The undergraduate degree from Montclair State for those in the Seven-Year Program will be bestowed on each student after successful completion of the first year of the medical program.

 Students who are not admitted to the program or who are admitted but do not maintain the required GPA are welcome to apply to medical schools through the traditional route.
-More information on that process is available to MSU students from our premedical advisors (see advisor page for contact information).
+More information on that process is available to Montclair State students from our premedical advisors (see advisor page for contact information).